Inheritance Tax Portfolios

 - Select investments that aim to pay you a regular income and/or help preserve capital

-- Full IHT exemption after just 2 years under current rules – quicker than with most other IHT-mitigation strategies
+- Full IHT relief after just 2 years under current rules – quicker than with most other IHT-mitigation strategies

 And it’s going to get worse, official estimates warn.
-According to the Office for Budget Responsibility, inheritance tax receipts are expected to rise to £6.2 billion in 2021 – a 32% increase.
-Despite the new ‘residence nil rate band’ the Treasury expects to raise nearly £2 billion more in inheritance tax over the next five years than previously estimated.
+According to the Office for Budget Responsibility, inheritance tax receipts are expected to rise to £6.4 billion in 2022 – a 32% increase.
+Despite the ‘residence nil rate band’ introduced in April 2017 the Treasury expects to raise nearly £2 billion more in inheritance tax over the next five years than previously estimated.

-Happily, investing in IHT schemes is straightforward – just visit the offers page to see the available opportunities.
-Before you invest you should also ensure you have read and understood the Risks and Commitments.
-The two-year IHT-exemption clock starts ticking once your funds have been invested.
+Happily, investing in IHT schemes can be straightforward – just visit the offers page to see the available opportunities.
+Before you invest you should also ensure you have read and understood our terms of business and the Risks and Commitments.
+The two-year IHT-clock starts ticking once your funds have been invested.

 Please remember IHT schemes are the only IHT planning solution we offer, but there are others you could consider.
 If in doubt, please seek specialist advice.